 Public Participation

-Also, the general public and minor priests were able to participate in the festival’s procession as a spectator.
+Also, the general public and minor priests could participate in the festival’s procession as spectators.
 Furthermore, during the festival, families of the dead celebrated the festival in the funerary chapel of their ancestors, located in the Theban necropolis.

 Offerings

 The deceased was the focal point of the festival.
 While celebrating the festival in the chapels, family members gave offerings to the deceased, played music and sang songs, which musicians and dancers did.
 This ceremony made for a beautiful day in the deceased’s family house.
-Also, the family held a banquet during the festival in the family tomb.
-The textual sources from Deir el-Medina and chapels from the Theban necropolis well describe this type of banquet.
+Also, the family held a banquet in the family tomb during the festival.
+The textual sources from Deir el-Medina and chapels from the Theban necropolis describe this type of banquet.